mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 - `hideFooter`: If `true`, the footer component is hidden.
 - `hideFooterRowCount`: If `true`, the row count in the footer is hidden.
 - `hideFooterSelectedRowCount`: If `true`, the selected row count in the footer is hidden.
-- `hideFooterPagination`: If `true`, the pagination component in the footer is hidden..
+- `hideFooterPagination`: If `true`, the pagination component in the footer is hidden.

 By default, pagination uses the [TablePagination](/components/pagination/#table-pagination) component that is optimized for handling tabular data.
 This demo replaces it with the [Pagination](/components/pagination/) component.